-Enjoy exploring the Amazon Rainforest in Ecuador with your professional guide to find some incredible animals and plants.
-Walk past giant trees and beautiful lakes as you explore Amazonia.
-See colorful toucans, macaws and parrots flying over the forest and several different monkeys climbing through the trees.
+From the lodge, explore the Amazon Rainforest in Ecuador with your professional guide to find incredible animals and plants.
+Walk past giant trees and beautiful lakes as you look for the different monkeys and colorful birds.

-In addition to trail walks, you will visit the Yasuni claylick to see colorful parrots and canoe the waterways scouting for lake-living animals.
-You will also enjoy night walks to find nocturnal animals, such as different amphibians, night monkeys and more.
+In addition to trail walks, you will visit the Yasuni clay lick to see colorful parrots and canoe the waterways scouting for lake-living animals.
+You will also enjoy night walks to find different amphibians, night monkeys, and more.

-La Selva Lodge offers a fantastic canopy tower where you can climb into the rainforest canopy to see hummingbirds, bromeliads, and many colorful birds.
+La Selva Lodge offers a fantastic canopy tower where you can climb into the rainforest canopy to see hummingbirds, bromeliads, and many different birds.
 Your guide will take a bird-spotting scope to give you the best chances of finding interesting species.
-Sometimes, you can even see monkeys moving through the trees.
+Sometimes, you can even see monkeys moving through the canopy.

 The Amazon & Galapagos Combination Tour